nais/handbook/docs/technical/tenant-setup/addons/aiven.md

 - Kafka (one per tenant environment)
 - OpenSearch (Created on-demand for each application)
-- Redis (Created on-demand for each application)
+- Valkey (Created on-demand for each application)

 This is an optional feature that is not enabled by default.